yaqwsx/bcthesis/caching.md

 labels.
 Splitting a sub-state into two sub-states is possible if clauses of the original path conditions can be split into two sets of clauses such that they are independent (share no common variable).
 We call a sub-state *trivial* if it cannot be split any more.
-Note that every two states can be transformed into a matching form, as we can in the worst-case scenario merge all sub-states to a single one and thus produce a sub-state equivalent to a multi-state without sub-states.
+Note that every two multi-states (with the same control part) can be transformed into a matching form, as we can in the worst-case scenario merge all sub-states to a single one and thus, produce a sub-state equivalent to a multi-state without sub-states.

 Our motivation for introduction of sub-states is straightforward -- provided the above-mentioned equality procedure and keeping as many trivial sub-states as